tokio-rs/website/content/docs/going-deeper/tasks.md

 This is the main loop which is going to drive the future forward.
 We will continually poll the future through the [`poll_future`] method on [`Spawn`].
-Internally this method will call the [`poll`] method on our future in a context where [`park`] is guaranteed to succeed.
-The [`poll_future`] method is the point of transition to "coming on to a task" for a future, and inside that method other poll methods can be called as well.
-This state is managed through a thread-local that is maintained by [`poll_future`].
+Internally this method will call the [`poll`] method, but set things up so that calls to [`park`] within the future will correctly tie in to our [`Unpark`] implementation (this is done using a thread local).
+The [`poll_future`] method is the main way to "enter a task".

-The [`poll_future`] method takes one argument, and `Arc<Unpark>`.
-We previously created this with our instance which will unblock our thread.
+The [`poll_future`] method takes one argument: an `Arc<Unpark>`.
+We previously created an instance which will unblock our thread.
 This means that on each iteration of the loop we just pass in a clone of this instance.

 Take note while we're here that this is where the "one allocation required" guarantee comes into play we saw before.
 The `Arc<Unpark>` is the only